 Yes, CÉIM is a PASS/PAL/SI scheme.

-- Availability to participate in the mandatory leader training, which will take place on 2-2.5 consecutive days between Thursday, 31 August and Sunday, 3 September 2017 (before leaders are due to return to NUI Galway on 4 September)
+• Availability to participate in the mandatory leader training, which will take place on 2-2.25 consecutive days between Monday, 2 and Saturday, 7 September 2019 (before leaders are due to return to NUI Galway for the new academic year on 9 September).

 - Running the CÉIM session (1 hour)